Author: Iqbal Khan

 }

-As you can see, the Customer and Product classes contain an _OrderList to contain a list of all Order objects that are related to this customer.
-Similarly, the Order class contains _Customer and _Product data members to point to the related Customer or Product object.
-Now, it is the job of the persistence code that is loading these objects from the database to ensure that whenever a Customer is loaded, all its Order objects are also loaded.
+As you can see, the Customer and Product classes contain an _OrderList, which contains a list of all Order objects that are related to this customer.
+Similarly, the Order class contains the _Customer and _Product data members pointing to the related Customer or Product object.
+Now, the source code responsible for loading data must ensure that whenever a Customer is fetched, all related Orders are loaded as well.

 There are two ways you can handle this.
-I will call one optimistic and the other pessimistic way and will explain each of them below:
+I will call one optimistic and the other pessimistic way, and will explain each of them below:

 static void Main(string[] args)